tjadams/Coding-Problems/java/README.md

 Notes and examples made from doing data structures and algorithms problems in Java.
 This readme contains some of the more tricky things about Java.
 My knowledge of the fundamentals of Java is pretty strong so I'm likely not going to be including things that I think are fundamentals.
 I have **bolded** what is especially important for me.

 ## Misc
-* Can't define a method inside a method in Java
 * Remember that void is a return type
 * Remember that static is for non-instance methods
 * Static initializaer a.k.a. class initializer is a Static{} block that is run before the constructor